allgemeinbildung/prompts/olat/draganddrop.md

 //output
 - OUTPUT should only include the generated questions
-- ALWAYS generate 3 questions
+- always generate at least five drag&drops
 - READ the //rules to understand the rules for points and answers.
 - STRICTLY follow the formatting of the 'templates_closed.txt'.
 - IMPORTANT: the output is just the questions